Sale gives up 4 HRs in playoff tuneup, Jays beat Red Sox (Sep 26, 2017) | FOX Sports

 Sale gives up 4 HRs in playoff tuneup, Jays beat Red Sox (Sep 26, 2017)

-BOSTON (AP) Chris Sale matched a career worst by giving up four home runs in a playoff tuneup, including a pair to Josh Donaldson, and the Boston Red Sox lost 9-4 to the Toronto Blue Jays on Tuesday night.
+Sale matched a career worst by giving up four home runs in a playoff tuneup, including a pair to Josh Donaldson, and the Red Sox lost 9-4 to the Toronto Blue Jays.

+”You can’t have a good day at work every day,” Sale said. ”Unfortunately, what I do is amplified because we’re here and we’re in the thick of it.
+To survive, you’ve got to win games.
+I’m not doing that, and I’m as frustrated as anybody on the planet about that.”

 Teoscar Hernandez hit one of his two homers off Sale, and Kendrys Morales had the other against Boston’s ace lefty.
 Sale (17-8) allowed five runs in five innings and surrendered multiple homers for the third time in five starts.
 Sale last allowed four homers in a game Aug.
 23, 2013 against Texas.